todoubled/harness/GUIDE.md

 ## JavaScript
 CoffeeScript is preferred but JavaScript can also be `require`'d.
-Modules should be small, reusable and written in the [CommonJS](http://www.commonjs.org/) format:
+Modules should be small, reusable and written in the [CommonJS](http://www.commonjs.org/) format.
+Here's some example usage of 2 different modules:

+`app/source/coffeescripts/ui-callbacks.coffee`

 ```
-# ui-callbacks.coffee
 {Search} = require '../wrappers/search.coffee'

 @onEnterSearch = (event) ->
   new Search {event}
 ```

+`app/source/coffeescripts/event-handlers.coffee`

 ```
-# event-handlers.coffee
 {onEnterSearch} = require './ui-callbacks.coffee'

 $('#search').on 'click', onEnterSearch